jayaregalinada/shutdown-remotely/README.md

 [http://127.0.0.1:8008](http://127.0.0.1:8008)

 ## Installation
-To install the service.
+This will automatically create and install the service.

 ```
-npm run-script install-service
+npm install
 ```

 ## Uninstall